centrifugal/documentation/mixed/private_channels.md

 centrifuge.stopAuthBatching();
 ```

-In this case one POST request with 2 channels in `channels` parameter will be send.
+In this case one POST request with 2 channels in `channels` parameter will be sent.

 Let's look at simplified example for Tornado how to implement auth endpoint: